 Pursuant to 14 C.F.R. §§ 61.113 (a) & (b), private pilots are limited to non-commercial operations.
-I, Norman Hirsch, can achieve an equivalent level of safety as achieved by current Regulations because my UAS does not carry any pilots or passengers.
-Further, I do possess an FAA pilot license 11 which helps remote control piloting skills.
+I, Christopher Gardner, can achieve an equivalent level of safety as achieved by current Regulations because my UAS does not carry any pilots or passengers.
 The risks attended to the operation of my UAS is far less than the risk levels inherent in the commercial activities outlined in 14 C.F.R. § 61, et seq.
-Thus, allowing me, Norman Hirsch, to operate my UAS meet and exceed current safety levels in relation to 14 C.F.R. §61.113 (a) & (b).
+Thus, allowing me to operate my UAS meet and exceed current safety levels in relation to 14 C.F.R. §61.113 (a) & (b).
+In addition, Grant of Exemption No. 11062 to Astraeus Aerial (Astraeus), the FAA determined that a PIC with a private pilot certificate operating the Astraeus UAS would not adversely affect operations in the NAS or present a hazard to persons or property on the ground.